• Skip to primary navigation

 • Boil the water and set aside.

 • Sift the extra cocoa powder over the pudding mixture then sprinkle over the extra caster sugar.
-Carefully pour over the boiling water.

-• Bake for 30 minutes or until firm on the top.
 Allow to cool slightly, then dust with icing sugar or serve with ice-cream, custard or cream.

 Tried this Recipe?
 Share it Today!Mention @Thermobliss or tag #Thermobliss!